Undergraduate Program Overview

 What is Biomedical Engineering?

 Biomedical Engineering involves the combination of the physical, chemical, biological and mathematical sciences with engineering principles to create solutions to a wide range of societal problems associated with medical, environmental, occupational and product development issues.
 Bioengineers are the people who design and develop innovative materials, processes, devices, biologics and informatics to prevent, diagnose and treat disease, to rehabilitate patients and to generally improve health.
 Bioengineers also provide environmentally sound solutions to industrial process problems and use their knowledge of biological systems to create biologically inspired processes and products.
-More about a career in Biomedical Engineering can be found in a brochure prepared by the IEEE-Engineering in Medicine and Biology Society.
 The Department of Biomedical Engineering offers several pathways for undergraduate students to obtain an understanding of Biomedical Engineering.

 The Department of Biomedical Engineering offers the major in biomedical engineering, leading to a Bachelor of Engineering (B.E.) degree.
 Our undergraduate program has been ABET accredited since 2004.
 The department also offers a minor in bioengineering (BNG) that is approved for biology (BIO) and biochemistry (BCH) majors.
 (See the online Undergraduate Bulletin's sections on Majors, Minors, and Programs for the most up-to-date requirements for both the BME major and BNG minor.)
 In a rigorous, cross-disciplinary training and research environment, the BME major program provides an engineering education along with a strong background in the biological and physical sciences.
 It is designed to enhance the development of creativity and collaboration through studies within a specialization area (BME Track, more below) within the field of biomedical engineering.
 Teamwork, communication skills, ethics and hands-on laboratory and research experience are emphasized.
 The curriculum provides students with the underlying engineering principles required to understand how biological organisms are formed and how they respond to their environment.
 Additionally, we teach how biological materials are tested for strength, how bioelectric signals are measured, how bioimaging modalities work, and factors involved in tissue engineering biocompatibility.